Tuition Fee Waiver

 - HRS Lactation Room

 Discrimination and Sexual Harassment Resources

-- Incidents of workplace discrimination or sexual harassment should be reported to the Office of Civil Rights Compliance and Investigation.
+- Incidents of workplace discrimination or sexual harassment should be reported to the Office of Compliance and Civil Rights (CCR).

 - WSU’s policy against can be found here.